 A history of preeclampsia.
 This condition causes high blood pressure during pregnancy and increases the lifetime risk of heart disease.

 Abnormal heart rhythms (arrhythmias).
-Electrical "short circuits" can develop, resulting in abnormal heart rhythms, some of which can be serious, even fatal.
+Electrical "short circuits" can develop, resulting in abnormal heart rhythms, some of which can be serious, and may lead to death.

 Heart failure.
-An attack might damage so much heart tissue that the remaining heart muscle can't pump enough blood out of your heart.
+A heart attack might damage so much heart tissue that the remaining heart muscle can't pump enough blood out of your heart.
 Heart failure can be temporary, or it can be a chronic condition resulting from extensive and permanent damage to your heart.

 Sudden cardiac arrest.
-Without warning, your heart stops due to an electrical disturbance that causes an arrhythmia.
-Heart attacks increase the risk of sudden cardiac arrest, which can be fatal without immediate treatment.
+Without warning, your heart stops due to an electrical disturbance that causes an abnormal heart rhythm (arrhythmia).
+Heart attacks increase the risk of sudden cardiac arrest, which can cause death without immediate treatment.

 It's never too late to take steps to prevent a heart attack — even if you've already had one.
 Here are ways to prevent a heart attack.